Jedidah Isler

 Jedidah C. Isler is an American astrophysicist, educator, and an active advocate for diversity in STEM.
 She became the first African-American woman to complete her PhD in astrophysics at Yale in 2014.
 She is currently an assistant professor of astrophysics at Dartmouth College.
 Her research explores the physics of blazars (hyperactive supermassive black holes) and examines the jet streams emanating from them.
 In November 2020, Isler was named a member of Joe Biden's presidential transition Agency Review Team to support transition efforts related to the National Aeronautics and Space Administration.

+In January 2025, Dr. Isler was appointed as the Federation of American Scientists' first Chief Science Officer.

 Early life and education

 Isler was raised in Niagara Falls, New York and then later Virginia Beach, Virginia.
 Her interest in astronomy began when she was 11 or 12 years old.
 Using the telescope that her sister gave her for her birthday, she began looking at the stars and actively studying for a professional career in science.
 Shortly before leaving for college, Isler's father left the family causing some financial turmoil that threatened to cut her studies short.

 Since her undergraduate institution did not offer an astronomy degree, Isler decided to get a degree in physics.
 During her time as an undergrad, she completed multiple internships and summer research projects related to astronomy.
 She graduated magna cum laude with a Bachelor of Science degree from Norfolk State University's Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS), "...a program aimed at cultivating minority scientists who want to complete graduate-level work."